mehtaharsh16/daniel.feldroy.com/posts/2008-05-flooding-sucks.md

 *This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2008/05/flooding-sucks.html)*.

 Rain.
 Mislabeled breaker that turned off our sump pump.
+Ankle deep water in my basement.

+That was mother's day.

-Ankle deep water in my basement.<br /><br />That was mother's day.<br /><br />And I forgot to call my mom.
+And I forgot to call my mom.
 She ain't happy.